skinnylatte/pop21/content/posts/2023-06-08-what-pride-means-to-me.md

 When I brush up against elements of my old life, I am irritated.
 I don't believe I should wait for gay men to have their rights first and then advocate for other people's.
 I don't believe trans people should wait their turn in line to stop being discriminated against, especially in this time of trans genocide.
 I don't find it acceptable to have [government officer shout that my marriage is not recognized in Singapore](https://popagandhi.com/posts/2021-05-21-schrodingers-lesbian/), when just last year I helped to review a form for another government that said Person A and Person B instead of "Husband" and "Wife".
 Friends from home say I am now too loud, too American, too... different.
 It's probably true.
 I no longer have it in me to allow another person, institution, organization or government to pretend that I should not exist.

 I am tired.
 I just want to live here with Sabrena, my senior pets, go birding sometimes, and just be.
+I want to turn off my webcam when I get tired of making eye contact like the autistic person that I am, I want to flap my arms when I'm nervous, I want to be just another queer autistic person, except that I now live somewhere where I can.. just be those things.

 Yet I also remember how hard we fought to get here.
+I will remember and appreciate all of it.
+I just expect much more now, even if 2023 far exceeds my wildest dreams already.